 Option 2: Try to refinance your student loans to get a lower monthly payment.

 Let’s say you have a federal student loan in which the balance is $30,000 at a rate of 7.5% assuming a 10-year payback.
 The total monthly payment would be $356 per month.
 What if you refinanced the same student loan, dropped the rate to 6%, and extended the term to 20 years?
 The new monthly payment would drop to $214.93 per month.
 That’s a $142 dollar per month savings.

 You could potentially look at student loan refinance options that would allow you to reduce your loan rate or extend the repayment period.
 If you have a credit score over 740, the savings can be even higher because you may qualify for a lower rate refi loan.
-Companies like SoFi, Purefy, and LendKey offer the best rates for student loans, and MagnifyMoney has a full list of great student loan refi companies.
+Companies like SoFi, Purefy, and LendKey offer some the best rates for student loans currently on the market.
+MagnifyMoney has a list of great student loan refi companies.